vonajs/vona/packages-docs/guide/essentials/ioc/dependency-lookup.md

 - Get the scope object of the module home-base through `this.$scope.homeBase` to lookup the service provided by module home-base

-## Lookup global beans
+## Lookup global service beans

-Suppose we want to lookup the global bean `BeanJwt` provided by module a-jwt in ControllerHome of module home-index, the code is as follows:
+Suppose we want to lookup the global service bean `BeanJwt` provided by module a-jwt in ControllerHome of module home-index, the code is as follows:

 ``` typescript
 class ControllerHome {